hsf-training/analysis-essentials/python/conditions.md

 False
 ```

-Of course, we can compare everything we’ve played around with so far.
+Of course, we can compare everything we have played around with so far.

 ```python
 >>> x = [1, 2]